Roderick Murchison: Legacy

 Murchison's View is named after him.
 The viewpoint within the Wren's Nest area of Dudley gives a panoramic view over much of Birmingham and the Black Country.
 Murchinson's visits to the limestone hills of Dudley helped him to develop his understanding of the Silurian System.
-When he returned to the area in 1849 he was greeted by 15,000 locals who declared him the 'King of Siluria'.
+When he returned to the area in 1849 he was greeted by 15,000 locals who declared him the King of Siluria.

 Memorials

-A memorial tablet of Murchison was installed on 3 November 2005, in front of School #9 in Perm in Russia.
-It consists of a stone base, irregular in form, about two metres long, and bearing a dark stone plate with the Russian inscription:
+A memorial tablet was installed on 3 November 2005 in front of School #9 in Perm in Russia.
+It consists of a stone base, irregular in form, about two metres long, and bearing a dark stone plate with the following inscription (in Russian):

 The decision to perpetuate the explorer's name was accepted by the school administration and pupils in connection with a discussion to establish in Perm a pillar or an arch devoted to Roderick Murchison.

 In 2009, the Ural-Scottish Society erected a memorial to Murchison on the banks of the Chusovaya River.

-There is a commemorative 'blue plaque' on his residence at 21 Galgate in Barnard Castle (County Durham).
+There is a commemorative blue plaque on his residence at 21 Galgate in Barnard Castle (County Durham).

-A fictionalised version of Murchison appears in the film Ammonite (film).
+A fictionalised version of Murchison appears in the 2020 film Ammonite.
 He is played by James McArdle.